joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/03/12/opinion/letters/arts-refuge.html?searchResultPosition=4

 **At Least 8 Dead as Two Small Boats Capsize in San Diego**\
-`Searchers were looking for victims from the air and in the water late on Saturday.
+`Searchers were looking for victims of what the authorities said was a human smuggling operation.
 They recovered bodies, life jackets and fuel barrels.`\
 https://nytimes.com/2023/03/12/us/san-diego-drownings.html?searchResultPosition=5

 **A Nor’easter Is Expected to Bring Heavy Snow Starting Monday Night**\